-With nearly 90 years in operation, the State Bar of Nevada has been diligently facilitating the administration of justice since 1928.
+Since 1928, the State Bar of Nevada has been diligently facilitating the administration of justice.

 Prior to the incorporation of the State Bar of Nevada, a preliminary organization, the Nevada Bar Association, existed in Nevada from 1911 to 1928.
 At that time, the majority of members resided in Washoe County, and membership in the association was voluntary.

 After becoming incorporated by state legislation in 1928, the newly formed State Bar of Nevada took on several milestone tasks, including:

 - May 1, 1928: Board of Bar Examiners named

 - June 27, 1928: Rules of Procedure adopted

 - August 3, 1928: Rules of Professional Conduct adopted